 Restoring Old Hardware

 Restoring the existing hardware is the most inexpensive way to go when you already have it.
 Try using a super-fine sanding pad to buff the original hardware back to a shiny new finish to complement your restoration hardware finish.
-It was fun to watch how the years were so easily removed.
+It was fun to watch how the years of build up were so easily removed.
 No chemicals!

 And I added a few shelves.
 There were two broken drawers that couldn’t be repaired.
 CLICK HERE to see how I did it.